nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture/nuxeo-architecture-components/load-balancers-architecture.md

 #### Invalidations

-The Nuxeo Cluster system takes care about propagating invalidations between all nodes of the clusters.
+The Nuxeo Cluster system takes care of propagating invalidations between all nodes of the clusters.

 However, for performances reasons, there is a small delay by default: this means that without affinity you could have one call creating a document and the second one not seeing the document.
 Of course this state is transient, and after a few milliseconds it will be ok.
 However in the context of a "multi-page transaction" this could be an issue.